 By early 1902, La Rue had lived in Hongkong for about 13 years doing mainly colporteur work and keeping an "open house" for the western sailors that passed through Hongkong.
-Shortly there after, six of the shipmates from the steamship Terrible, with whom La Rue was having Bible studies decided to get baptized.
+Shortly there after, seven of the shipmates from the steamship Terrible, with whom La Rue was having Bible studies decided to get baptized.
 Later on in 1902, 5 or 6 more also decided to join.
 The group of mainly western converts now formed the core membership of the Seventh-day Adventist church in China.

 Upon their arrival, the most urgent job for Jacob, Emma, and Ida was to find a suitable teacher to teach them the Chinese language.
 They used their first two year to learn the language, but at no time they neglected the purpose of their coming to China is to share the gospel with the Chinese people.
 The task of learning the Chinese language proved to be more challenging than they anticipated.
 Chinese words have 9 principal tones and several secondary tones, and each tone of the word may have different meaning.
 It seemed to the three American missionaries that "Chinese is never spoken, but always sung."
 In her book, Mrs Emma Anderson said, "It (language learning) was a hard experience; but we were happy in it. for it was bringing us nearer to the real China."